 Clear wall space

 By clear wall space we mean walls free of low windows, heaters, doors etc..
 Utilising this space for display, high tables, bean bags and lounges allows you to free up space in the middle of your room for even more creative designs.

 If you are redesigning an existing space and are not painting your walls or replacing carpet, it is vital to ensure that your new furniture compliments your current colours.
 If you have a lot of bold colours on your walls and carpets, it is usually advisable to pick more neutral tones for your larger furniture pieces and pick up some of the existing colours in your smaller furniture pieces.

 Alternatively, if you have an existing neutral palette, you have some more freedom on what colours you can choose.

 A great resource is www.coolors.co; this website lets you pick a starting colour and matches it with other colours that complement it.

 You may want to create different zones within your classroom.
-The extent of the zones will come down to how much space you have to work with which you will know once you have completed the space study back in section 1 above.
+The extent of the zones will come down to how much space you have to work with.

 - Soft Zones -Soft zones are spaces that include soft seating such as lounges, ottomans and seat pads.
 They are fantastic for casual study or focused group collaboration.